Bewildering Stories

 We make no restrictions as to length.
 We like to keep works as compact as possible, but we also think our frequency of publication makes serials attractive and keeps readers coming back.

 Tables of Contents: Since issue 280, each page of serialized works and of 3-part works within a single issue has been headed by a Table of Contents.
-It may be a drop-down menu or, if the work has long chapter titles, it may be a separate page that opens in a new window.
-A Table of Contents often allows readers to view serial installments before the installments formally appear in a regular issue.
+If it has chapter titles, it may be a separate page that opens in a new window.
+A Table of Contents and the “Proceed” links often allow readers to view serial installments before the installments formally appear in a regular issue.

 Our maximum page length is 3,000 words excluding headers and footers.
 Here are the arrangements we normally use: